TestRoots/watchdog/CONTRIBUTING.md

 After your are done, you will see a relatively complicated structure of projects.
 In the following, we explain each of them:

 - `watchdog.eclipse.plugin` contains the Eclipse-specific code for the WatchDog Eclipse plugin.
-It includes customizations for Eclipse and depends on
+If you want to start a runtime workbench your latest code changes included, you need to right-click on this project, select, `Run > Run As Eclipse Application`.
+The project includes customizations for Eclipse and depends on
 - `watchdog.core`, which contains mutually shared code for the Eclipse and the IntelliJ plugins.
 - `watchdog` ...
 - ...